Clemson vs. Boston College NCAA Football Odds, Plays and Insights | October 2, 2021

 - Boston College has two wins against the spread in four games this year.

-- In games that Boston College churns out over 296.5 yards, the team is 1-1 against the spread and 3-0 overall.
+- In games that Boston College churns out more than 296.5 yards, the team is 1-1 against the spread and 3-0 overall.

-- The Eagles have four giveaways this season, while the Tigers have four takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.